GTPB/ADER19F/pages/tutorial-seurat-mca.md

 ## Libraries

-First we load a few packages. <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">Seurat</code> is one of several packages designed for downstream analysis of scRNA-seq datasets.
-It implements functions to perform filtering, quality control, normalization, dimensional reduction, clustering and differential expression of scRNA-seq datasets. <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">gridExtra</code> is used to group multiple plots together in a grid.
+First we load a few packages. `Seurat` is one of several packages designed for downstream analysis of scRNA-seq datasets.
+It implements functions to perform filtering, quality control, normalization, dimensional reduction, clustering and differential expression of scRNA-seq datasets. `gridExtra` is used to group multiple plots together in a grid.

 ```{r}